Flowering in my Sussex garden this summer

 Scented mayweed – Matricaria recutita

 This is a scented plant whose flowers can be made into a relaxing chamomile tea and is also known as annual chamomile or German chamomile.
-This chamomile was never wild here – it has escaped from my workplace at daisyshop.co.uk where I sell it dried.
+This chamomile was never wild here – it has escaped from my dried flowers shop daisyshop.co.uk where I sell it by the kilo.
 But it is a common wildflower in England apparently.

 Scarlet pimpernel – Anagallis arvensis